 A weird-looking exotic fruit that Miamians know well—mamey.

 Forbes once called it Miami’s best kept secret and we agree.
-Once you open it up and take out that big black shell in the middle, it’s pretty tasty.
-Some say it tastes like a sweet potato, others say it’s kinda like a carrot cake or a pumpkin pie.
+Once you open it up and take out that big black shell in the middle, the mamey is pretty tasty.
+Some say it tastes like a sweet potato, others say it tastes kind of like a carrot cake or a pumpkin pie.

 Sliced mamey is also good for making pies and tarts and the fruit is often made into preserves and jellies.

-WHAT IF I’M FEELING REALLY ADVENTUROUS?
-Tap into the Mexican history of the fruit and make tejate.
+Learn about the history of the fruit by tapping into the Mexican history and learn to make tejate.
 The so-called “drink of the gods” dates back to the ancient Aztecs and Oaxacan culture and peeling off the mamey’s black pit to get to the seed and then toasting and grounding it into a paste.

 [And what does tejate taste like?
 According to the Atlantic the tejate tastes likc: “The taste of tejate is something like a cross between lilac flowers and cocoa, with the texture of a tepid Wendy’s Frosty.
 Which is to say that it’s delicious, refreshing and surprisingly fortifying.
 Of all the ways cocoa beans are consumed, this is certainly one of the most”] traditional.”

 Fairchild Botanical Garden had one of the largest trees in Florida at one point and the fruit has been in SoFlo since the mid-1800s. 😮The fruit likely made its way to SoFlo from the Bahamas and seeds have been planted all over the area over the years—from Homestead up to Palm Beach.